acoravos/healthcare-blockchains/README.md

 # Healthcare-related Blockchains
 We're putting together an open-source landscape map for healthcare-related blockchains.
-Repository was inspired by a conversation with [Paul](https://github.com/pfletcherhill) from [PatientBank](https://www.patientbank.us) and Chris from [Hashed Health](https://hashedhealth.com).
-We wanted to answer the following question: *Who is working on interesting blockchain-related technologies for our industry?*
+This repository was inspired by a conversation with [Paul](https://github.com/pfletcherhill) from [PatientBank](https://www.patientbank.us) and Chris from [Hashed Health](https://hashedhealth.com).
+We wanted to answer the following question: *Who is working on blockchain-related technologies for our industry?*

 There's a lot of opportunity to use blockchain technologies in a healthcare context effectively -- [and a lot of myths, too](https://blog.andreacoravos.com/myth-busting-can-a-blockchain-save-healthcare-d398cdebf0c1).
 We put goether a first cut of this map, and wanted to open it up to the community to share updates.
+Who are we missing?

 ## Overview & Methodology
 [Put image here for first draft map.]
 Image last updated: [date]

 We'll occasionally update the landscape map image with new ventures.

-Make a pull-request to add to the Google doc.
+We've also drafted a [Google Doc](https://docs.google.com/a/hashedhealth.com/spreadsheets/d/1CLYS4FzbUB4ZwcbI73uBPbNlDvRsUb_sHV1vDzcoie0/edit?usp=sharing) with more detailed information.

 ## Healthcare Projects using Blockchain Technologies
 *Projects listed in alphabetical order*
+To update the README, make a pull-request.

 |  Project  | Background (400 characters or less) |
 |:---|:---|